4undRaiser/NFT-Marketplace-tutorial/README.md

 #### Deployment

-We’ll use hardhat to deploy our smart-contracts to the celo blockchain.
+We’ll use Hardhat to deploy our smart contracts to the Celo blockchain.

 ```javascript
 require("@nomiclabs/hardhat-waffle");